Skip to content

 Alert Levels

-1. Alert Levels Critical (Red), Major (Orange), Minor (Yellow): Based on configured condition operators.
+1. Alert Levels Critical (Red), Major (Orange), Minor (Yellow): Based on the configured condition operators.

-2. Alert Level Normal (Green): Based on configured detection counts, as follows:
+2. Alert Level Normal (Green): Based on the configured number of detections, explained as follows:

-3. Each execution of a detection task counts as 1 detection, e.g., if [Detection Frequency = 5 minutes], then 1 detection = 5 minutes;
+• Each execution of a detection task counts as one detection, e.g., if Detection Frequency = 5 minutes, then 1 detection = 5 minutes.

-4. You can customize the detection count, e.g., if [Detection Frequency = 5 minutes], then 3 detections = 15 minutes.
+• You can customize the number of detections, e.g., if Detection Frequency = 5 minutes, then 3 detections = 15 minutes.

 Level Description

-Normal After the detection rule takes effect, if critical, major, or minor abnormal events occur, and the data returns to normal within the configured custom detection count, a recovery alert event is generated.
+Normal After the detection rule takes effect, if urgent, major, or minor abnormal events occur, and the data detection results return to normal within the configured number of custom detections, a recovery alert event is generated.

-⚠ Recovery alert events are not subject to alert muting.
-If no recovery alert event detection count is set, the alert event will not recover and will remain in the Events > Unrecovered Events List.
+⚠ Recovery alert events are not restricted by alert silencing.
+If the number of detections for recovery alert events is not set, the alert event will not recover and will remain in the Events > Unrecovered Events List.

-1. Link the detection interval time range to judge the query results of the most recent minutes of the detection metric, no event is triggered;
+1. Linking the detection interval time range, judging the query results of the most recent minutes for the detection metric, no event triggered;

-2. Link the detection interval time range to judge the query results of the most recent minutes of the detection metric, query results are treated as 0; at this point, the query results are re-evaluated against the thresholds configured in the trigger conditions to determine if an anomaly event should be triggered.
+2. Linking the detection interval time range, judging the query results of the most recent minutes for the detection metric, query results considered as 0; in this case, the query results will be re-compared with the thresholds configured in the trigger conditions, determining whether to trigger an anomaly event.

 Information Generation

-Enabling this option generates "information" events for detection results that do not match the above trigger conditions.
+When this option is enabled, detection results that do not match the above trigger conditions will generate "information" events that are written into the log.

 Feedback